stbaehr/Build-your-own-ChatGPT/student/quest2.md

 ![Sign In](../media/quest2/15-Triggers.png)

-* Notice that even if you enter another phrase (Guten Morgen / Guten Abend), the trigger is still executed:
+* Notice that even if you enter another phrase (Good Morning / Good Afternoon), the trigger is still executed:
 ![Sign In](../media/quest2/16-Trigger2.png)

-* However, when you enter something else (e.g. we are in Hamburg, so I would expect `Moin` or `Tach`) to work as well, we are redirected to the `On Unknown Intent` trigger.
+* However, when you enter something else (e.g. we are in Munich, so I would expect `Servus` or `Griaßdi`) to work as well, we are redirected to the `On Unknown Intent` trigger.
 ![Sign In](../media/quest2/17-MissingPhrase.png)

-* Click on `Topics`, and `Gruß / Welcome` to go back to the Greetings trigger.
+* Click on `Topics`, and `Greetings` to go back to the Greetings trigger.
 ![Sign In](../media/quest2/18-MissingPhrase2.png)

-* Click on the `Edit` link and add additional phrases, like `Moin`, `Tach`,
+* Click on the `Edit` link and add additional phrases, like `Servus`, `Griaßdi`,
 ![Sign In](../media/quest2/19-AddPhrase.png)

 * Click on `Save` again, `restart the converstion` and try again with a phrase that previously did not work.